loadzero/mipsdis/draft.md

 I picked MIPS because it is very simple and regular, and is small enough to fit in your head.
-I reckon that writing an x86 disassembler would have taken me ten times longer.
+I reckon that writing an x86 disassembler would have taken me ten times as long.
 I am unsure about ARM, but I get the feeling that it is more complex than MIPS.

 I decided to use metaprogramming for a few reasons.

 Firstly, I find writing a bunch of slightly different dispatch and decoding routines by hand is tedious and error-prone.
-I find manipulating metadata using a simple, commented text format to be much more pleasant.
+I find manipulating metadata using a simple and commented text format to be much more pleasant.

 Secondly, I wanted both a C version of the disassembler that I could use on the command line as a filter, and also a javascript version that would be easy to